Ruebin Walters

 Ruebin Natardy Walters (born 2 April 1995 in Diego Martin) is an athlete from Trinidad and Tobago specialising in the high hurdles.
 He represented his country at the 2017 World Championships without reaching the semifinals.

+Walters was an All-American hurdler for the Alabama Crimson Tide track and field team, finishing runner-up in the 110 meters hurdles at the 2017 NCAA Division I Outdoor Track and Field Championships.